 Pairs well with the need to know subject of Psychology & Social Sciences.

-Despite its goofy name, the 9th Edition Examkrackers MCAT Complete Study Package is one of the top-rated study guides in the market for mcat prep practice exams.
+Despite its goofy name, the 9th Edition Examkrackers MCAT Complete Study Package deserve its place on the list of top-rated study guides on the market for mcat prep practice exams.
 Some even go as far as calling this set as the best mcat prep for medical school there is.
 It's great, but we didn't think so.

 Why, you might be wondering?
 For starters, people say that it covers more ground than any other set in this list.
 This alone makes it worth checking out if you want a reference book that can guarantee to help you go over everything you need to work on.